-B.8 Prolonged Absence from Work
+6) Prolonged Absence from Work

-The award recipient or supervisor will notify Heart & Stroke of any causes (parental leave, medical leave, personal leave, vacation time, etc.) necessitating absence from work exceeding thirty (30) successive days.
+The awardee or supervisor will notify Heart & Stroke of any causes (parental leave, medical leave, personal leave, vacation time, etc.) necessitating absence from work exceeding thirty (30) successive days.
 Continuation of the award will be evaluated on a case-by-case basis by the funding partners.
 Relevant institutional policies will also apply.